AmanHaris/15-112/README.md

 ########################################################################################
 15112 Update: This Repository was technically made a few minutes past the deadline.
-That's because this Repository is a joined version of my original repopsitories for the game which were separated and annoying to download.
+That's because this Repository is a joined version of my original repositories for the game which were separated and annoying to download.
 The original was frozen within the deadline and shown to the CA. They are currently private and archived.